valsysinc/valsys-api/docs/workflowExamples.md

 ## Spawn a model
 This is one of the most involved processes, in terms of the required data.

-In the below example, we show how to spawn a `SBUX` model and obtains its model `uid`.
+In the below example, we show how to spawn a `SBUX` model and obtain its model `uid`.

 ```python
 # Import the spawn_model function from the modeling service